-Spotlight Solar recently introduced our newest product, Trestle, with a stunning 9-unit installation on the grounds of Alliant Energy’s headquarters in Madison Wisconsin.
-The product rounds out the Spotlight product line with a design that offers the highest capacity and the widest canopy footprint (shade) of any of our products.
+Spotlight Solar recently introduced our newest solar stucture product, Trestle, with a stunning 9-unit installation on the grounds of Alliant Energy’s headquarters in Madison Wisconsin.
+The product rounds out the Spotlight product line with a design that offers the highest capacity and the widest canopy footprint (shade) of any of our solar structure products.
 It brings a new, stalwart aesthetic to our mix as well.
 Its lineage is found in the repurposing of old industrial sites into modern mixed-use developments.
 Often these re-developments have design and construction characteristics that are beautiful in an old-school function-before-form style.

 One of these spaces is the American Tobacco Campus in Durham North Carolina, our home town.
 This historic district is a collection of buildings that emerged from innovations in mass production shortly after the Civil War.

 Walking through this huge repurposed industrial space is an archeological journey through the history of functional building materials and techniques.
 There’s a former coal-burning power plant, a Lucky Strike water tower, a rail car, conveyors, and a whole lotta brick and steel.
 Nothing is decorative or superficial - beauty is in the way the materials co-exist to hold something up, divide a space, move something from place to place, or simply keep the weather out.
 But these structures now define and organize modern uses of space and inspire new tenants.
 In place of big tobacco, there are the big ideas of social entrepreneurs and tech companies; this deliberate contrast has made American Tobacco Campus the thriving hub of the reinvention of Durham.
 In similar fashion, Trestle provides a compellingly coarse housing to something new and good – clean energy technology.

 With that inspiration, we defined these 3 primary design objectives: